-Goal: Artists are able to test, develop and realise ideas.
+Goal: Artists are supported to test, develop and realise ideas

-8. We will make funding accessible, flexible, and open to all artists and practices.

-9. We will support both creative development and public presentation of work.

-10. We will attract a broader funding mix to support new work.
+- 8. We will make funding accessible, flexible, and open to all artists and practices. - 9.
+We will support creative development as well as public presentation of work. - 10.
+We will attract a broader funding mix to support new work.